D&B Board members and 2019 meeting dates

 Cynthia Fryer Steer is currently a Partner at Birch Mountain Advisors, a company which she founded in 2015 to advise select, institutional clients on issues such as asset allocation, emerging markets, and women and investing.
 She retired as Executive Vice President, Head of Manager Research, Performance Analytics, and Investment Solutions at BNY Mellon Investment Management at year end 2014.
 At BNY Mellon, she was responsible for performance oversight, due diligence, and analysis of investment performance across BNY Mellon Investment Management with $1.6 trillion in AUM.
 In addition, she served as senior investment advisor to the executive management of BNY Mellon Investment Management, was a member of the BNY Mellon Benefit Investment Committee, and headed up the firm's outsourced CIO efforts.
 Cynthia has more than 20 years of investment experience with senior roles at Russell Investments and Rogerscasey as well as having served as chief investment officer for United Technologies, the City of Hartford, and SBLI, a New York-based insurance company.
 Cynthia received her Bachelor’s Degree from Smith College, an M.B.A. from The Wharton School at the University of Pennsylvania, and an M.S. from The Bank Street School.
 Currently, she serves on the Investment Committees of the Hartford and New Haven Community Foundations as well as the Episcopal Diocese of Connecticut.
 She is also a Director of the Hancock Natural Resources Group and Chairman of the Advisory Board, BTA Investment Advisors.

-Rich Stein has been a private investor for 14 years following a 20+ year corporate career.
-He and his wife are parishioners at Trinity Church in Newtown, where he is on the Vestry as Finance and Investment Chairs.
-He also serves as Treasurer for the not-for-profit Ben’s Lighthouse, Inc. Rich graduated from The University of Chicago with an A.B. in Economics and an MBA from the Kellogg Graduate School of Management at Northwestern University.
+Rich Stein has been a private investor since 2002 following a 20+ year corporate career in M&A , Logistics, and Product Management.
+He and his wife reside in Sandy Hood and are parishioners at St. Stephen's in Ridgefield, where he is the Investment Chair.
+He also serves as Vice President and Board Member for the not-for-profit Interfaith Partnership for Refugee Resettlement.
+Rich graduated from The University of Chicago with a A.B. in Economics and an MBA from the Kellogg Graduate School of Management at Northwestern University with a focus on Marketing and Strategy.

 Charles Walden has over 40 years’ experience in investment management.
 Charlie retired in 2007 as Chief Investment Officer of the Knights of Columbus after a thirty five year career.
 He continues to serve on two mutual fund boards and in addition to being a Trustee of The Fund for Donations and Bequests he is a member of the investment committee for the Yale Health System.
 He and his wife Maggie lived in Madison for thirty five years and were members of St. Andrew's where they were both actively involved, serving on the vestry, building and endowment committees.
-After recently moving to Westbrook, they became members of St. Paul’s where Charlie served as Treasurer.
+After recently moving to Westbrook, they became members of St. John's in Essex where they are both involved in parish activities.
 Maggie is actively involved with the Westbrook Food Pantry and both she and Charlie are members of Westbrook's Emergency Management Unit.
 Charlie graduated from Fairleigh Dickinson University, BA Economics and from NYU Stern School, MBA Finance.
 He is a Chartered Financial Analyst.